 Writers forget that being engaged in the writing process involves more than just the act of writing.
 We tend not to give ourselves enough credit for all the things we do, in addition to actually writing, that are valuable aspects of our writing process.
-Utilizing and being mindful of what I call the “Essential Nine Phases of the Writing Process,” is one way of using our process to support our writing practice.
+Utilizing and being mindful of what I call the “Essential Nine Phases of a Writer’s Process,” is one way of using our process to support our writing practice.

 My take comes from years of writing and from reflecting upon my own writing practice as well as from years of teaching writing and observing writers at work.
 These stages are also influenced by the experiences I have had over the years of guiding writing teachers in their own quests for effective instructional writing practices.
 All that being said, I find that as a writer, these are the stages I go through time and time again.

 Let’s take a look at, and reconsider, these phases:

 Paying attention to the rich details of our lives can be a never ending source of material for the writer.
 Many of us move through our days without noticing the specifics of what surrounds us.
 Did you catch the colors of the buildings and landscapes you passed by yesterday?
 What about the distinctions among the sounds and scents that floated around you as you moved through your morning?
 If you observe closely enough, you’ll notice nuances of beauty (and ugliness) everywhere.
 Pay attention.
 Close observation requires slowing down or, for those of us too bound to our phones, looking up.
 Becoming more mindful and aware of the details around you can do much for your creative psyche.
 It is from these passing moments of observation that writers will formulate images when looking to flesh out a line for a poem, a scene in a story, or a moment in a memoir.